Our Shrinking World & Tourism Growth

 Complete the tasks on the worksheet below using the resources on this page to help you.

 A definition of tourism from the World Tourism Organisation can be found here.
+It is pretty complicated and so I wonder if you can simplify it a bit.

 |